Mathenge-Alex/Mathenge-Alex/README.md

 If you would ask me, I'd tell you that I love what I do and I'm ready to do it even better today.
                         Cheers!

- 🔭 I’m currently working on Flask Applications, learning Full-stack software Development
+ 🔭 I’m currently working on Django Applications.

  👯 I’m looking to collaborate on Programming Projects and Get Started as a Professional Software Developer.